I come from a family that likes to be creative in the kitchen. I enjoy dreaming up new recipes, as well as putting a spin on old favorites.

 - 1/3 cup brown sugar

-- 3 fl. oz.* extra light olive oil, (can substitute another type of vegetable oil if necessary)
+- 3 fluid ounces* extra light olive oil, (another type of vegetable oil can be substituted, if necessary)

 - 1 egg